C-Otto/BitBook/documentation/technical.md

 Furthermore, this simplifies the setup and makes backups easier to do.
 Database schema updates may be applied via Flyway (scripts in `cli/src/main/resources/db/migration`).

-### Java 16
+### Java 17
-At the time of writing this, Java 16 is the current Java version.
+At the time of writing this, Java 17 is the current Java version.
 I picked this version mostly in order to experiment with tool support, whereas features like text blocks are nice additions.
 From a technical point of view, Java 11 support shouldn't be too hard to do.
 Due to limitations in tools like Nullaway, I don't use records.
 Hopefully this changes soon!
+(November 2021: worth revisiting!)

 ### Gradle
 The project is split into several subprojects, making use of test fixtures and